-Now that you know a bit about how to maintain your collection of credit cards, let’s chat about the types of accounts and credit card issuers you have in the mix.
+Now that you know a bit about how to maintain your collection of credit cards, consider the types of accounts and credit card issuers you have in the mix.

-Although store cards are often a popular choice (who doesn’t want those extra deals at their favorite store?) you’ll want to be sure you’re getting a worthwhile deal before opening one.
+Although store cards are often a popular choice (who doesn’t want those extra deals at their favorite store?), you want to be sure you’re getting a worthwhile deal before opening one.

-“I usually avoid store credit cards because their interest rates tend to be high,” says Svensson.
+“I usually avoid store credit cards because their interest rates tend to be high,” Svensson says.
 “They’re also limiting because they can only be used at that one store.”

-In order to get the most out of your credit cards you’ll want to take the time to carefully pick the best rewards cards and make a plan for using them wisely.
+In order to get the most out of your credit cards, take the time to carefully pick the best rewards cards and make a plan for using them wisely.

-When in doubt, start small with just one or two credit card accounts until you get the hang of paying them and making use of those rewards.
-Then you’ll be able to iterate on your spending plan and find the perfect balance of credit cards for your lifestyle.
+When in doubt, start small with just one or two credit card accounts until you get the hang of paying them off and making use of rewards.
+Then you’ll be able to repeat your spending plan and find the perfect balance of credit cards for your lifestyle.

 Contributor Larissa Runkle frequently writes on finance, real estate, and lifestyle topics for The Penny Hoarder.